Skip to content

 43

-Converts an integer or a string that represents a number to a decimal number (float), useful when you need to work with fractional values.
+Converts an integer or a string that represents a number to a decimal number (float).
+If it is not numeric, it throws an error.
+Useful when you need to work with fractional values.

 print(float('3.14'))